elegant-scipy/elegant-scipy/markdown/ch4.markdown

 frequencies vary from low-to-high-to-low.
-E.g., when we do the real Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—-just electronics jargon for "mean of the signal"), appearing as the first
+E.g., when we do the real Fourier transform of a signal of all ones, an input that has no variation and therefore only has the slowest, constant Fourier component (also known as the "DC" or Direct Current component—just electronics jargon for "mean of the signal"), appearing as the first
 entry: